Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \end{subsection}

 \begin{subsection}{Time}

 Time-based metrics focus on time as a resource that the adversary needs to spend to compromise users' privacy.
 Some time-based metrics measure the time until the adversary succeeds, assuming \acp{PET} will fail eventually, while others measure the time until the adversary's confusion, assuming \acp{PET} will succeed eventually.
+These metrics originate (and are usually applied) in the communication and location domains, but have also found application in smart metering.